Unsolvable Problem Detection: Robust Understanding Evaluation for Large Multimodal Models: Benchmarks and Evaluations

+\textbf{Filtering Image-Agnostic Questions.} Most existing benchmarks, including MMBench, contain some image-agnostic questions~\citep{chen2024we}, which can be answered with only text information.
+This hinders the accurate evaluation of LMM performance.
+To address this issue, we first removed image-agnostic questions with text-only GPT-4~\citep{openai2023gpt4}.
+To eliminate the effect of random guessing, we applied CircularEval, which is explained in Sec.~\ref{subsec:evalation_pro}, for filtering.
+Next, we carefully examined the extracted question to guarantee neglectable impact of GPT-4 bias.
+After that, we manually eliminated the few remaining image-agnostic questions.

-\item \textbf{MM-IASD Bench.} MM-IASD Bench is a dataset where the answer set is completely incompatible with the context specified by the question and the image.
+Next, we will construct MM-AAD, MM-IASD, and MM-IVQD, which constitute MM-UPD. \\[1mm] \textbf{1.~MM-AAD Bench}: MM-AAD Bench is a dataset where the correct answer option for each question is removed.
+When creating the MM-AAD Bench, we mask the correct options and remove all questions that originally have two options (which after removal would have only one option left).
+To ensure no answer is present in the options, we also manually remove some questions with ambiguity.
+Our MM-AAD Bench has 820 AAD questions over 18 abilities. \\[1mm] \textbf{2.~MM-IASD Bench}: MM-IASD Bench is a dataset where the answer set is completely incompatible with the context specified by the question and the image.
 To create MM-IASD, we shuffle all questions and answer sets and pair each question with a random answer set.
 To further ensure the incompatibility, after the shuffling, we manually removed questions where the shuffled answer set was somehow compatible with the question.
-Our MM-IASD Bench has 919 IASD questions over 18 abilities.

-\item \textbf{MM-IVQD Bench.} MM-IVQD Bench is a dataset where the image and question are incompatible.
+Our MM-IASD Bench has 919 IASD questions over 18 abilities. \\[1mm] \textbf{3.~MM-IVQD Bench}: MM-IVQD Bench is a dataset where the image and question are incompatible.
 This is achieved by focusing on questions that are specific, which are more likely to be incompatible with a randomly picked image.
-Specifically, we first exclude the questions that can be relevant to most images (\eg, asking if something is in the image, which can be applied to any image as one can always answer ``yes'' or ``no'') and then shuffle the original image-question pairs.
+Specifically, we first exclude the questions that can be relevant to most images (\eg, ``Which one is the correct caption of this image?'') and then shuffle the original image-question pairs.
 Again, we conduct a manual check to guarantee the incompatibility of image-question pairs.
-Our MM-IVQD Bench has 356 IVQD questions over 12 abilities. \end{enumerate}
+Our MM-IVQD Bench has 356 IVQD questions over 12 abilities.

+In total, our UPD benchmark consists of 2,095 questions.
+Note here that although the MM-UPD Bench utilizes source data from MMBench, our construction approach enables us to emphasize the difficulty of MM-UPD by comparing the performance to the established MMBench, providing a deeper insight than creating an entirely new benchmark.
+Here, we also considered adopting MMMU~\cite{yue2023mmmu}.
+However, preliminary experiments showed that due to MMMU's high difficulty level, the accuracy for standard questions was still low, making it challenging to assess reliability and potentially causing critical insights to be overlooked (as discussed in Appendix~\ref{subsec:mmmu_upd}).
+More detailed information for the construction process is provided in Appendix~\ref{sec:benchmark_construction}.